flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 - **Affine matrix calculation**: Given a 'zoom' value and angle, it calculates the affine matrix to be supplied to the PPU in order to scale or rotate a background or sprite.
   - There are two functions, one for sprites and another for backgrounds.
 Their parameters differ slightly but the principle is the same.
 - **Decompression functions**: Implements decompression algorithms including Run-Length, LZ77 and Huffman.
 They also offer bit unpacking and sequential difference.
 - **Memory copy**: Two functions that move memory around.
-The first copies 32-byte blocks using a specialised opcode once (`LDMIA` to load and `SDMIA` to store).
+The first copies 32-byte blocks using specialised opcodes once (`LDMIA` to load and `STMIA` to store).
 The second copies 2-byte or 4-byte blocks using repeated `LDRH/STRH` or `LDMIA/STMIA` opcodes, respectively.
 Thus, the second function is more flexible but not as fast.
 - **Sound**: Implements the aforementioned MIDI sequencer!
 It includes many functions to control it.
 - **Power interface**: Provides shortcuts for resetting, clearing most of the RAM, halting the CPU until a specific event occurs (i.e. V-blank or a custom one), and switching to 'low-power mode' (it just pauses the audio and PPU).
 - **Multiboot**: Uploads a program to another GBA through the 'EXT' port (the Link/serial interface) and kickstarts it.
 The protocol is proprietary and the uploaded program is stored in the other console's EWRAM.